 Fun and games at the walk launch June 2014FOBP launch of heritage trail 1 June 2014 press release

 Community Asset application Passmore Edwards library, bath and washhouse

 The Friends of Burgess Park community asset listing made to Southwark Council has been approved.
 FOBP now wish to work with other groups to retain these Grade II buildings to be used for activities which contribute to Burgess Park.
 We have now set up a new project.

 Museum of London community dig in Burgess Park,

-Check here to hear from the Museum of London archaeologists as they blogged about the finds from the Burgess Park community dig and their follow-up research.
+Check here to read the report by the Museum of London archaeologists about the finds from the Burgess Park community dig and their follow-up research.